Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Results and Discussion

 As a final remark, we examine the extent of virtual space truncation achieved across the systems considered in this study.
 Figure~\ref{fig:scatter_fns_vs_can} illustrates the correlation between the number of canonical and active virtual spinors after truncation.
 As evident from the figure, the canonical virtual space spans a wide range, approximately from 400 to 1300 spinors, depending on the system size.
 In contrast, upon applying the FNS++ truncation with a threshold of $10^{-5}$, the virtual space is significantly reduced to a much narrower range of about 50--300 spinors.
 This substantial reduction highlights the effectiveness of the truncation scheme in systematically compressing the virtual space.
 On average, nearly 73\% of the virtual spinors are removed, demonstrating a consistent and robust performance across different systems.
-Moreover, for the majority of the cases, the truncated virtual space remains below 200 spinors, indicating that the method achieves a high degree of compression while maintaining a controlled and balanced representation of the electronic structure.
-The observed trend confirms that the FNS++ truncation provides a reliable and scalable route to reduce the computational cost associated with large virtual spaces, without introducing significant loss of accuracy.